zblazerzz/hacking-owasp-Juice-shop/README.md

 }
 ```

-and after a few attemps in the console i managed to get a proper response from the console, therefore obtaining the URL for the hidden token sale page.
+After a few attemps in the console I successfully bypassed the obfuscation and obtained the hidden URL: tokensale-ico-ea.
 <img width="975" height="780" alt="image" src="https://github.com/user-attachments/assets/6eef4623-d343-4d22-b2a8-189f2b3fa854" />
 <img width="975" height="549" alt="image" src="https://github.com/user-attachments/assets/568b2870-f66c-4811-915a-fb63975a772c" />

-This weakly protected and weakly obfuscated code risks users finding paths they arent supposed to access nor know of.
+This weakly protected and poorly obfuscated code presents a security risk, as it allows users to discover and access internal paths that should remain restricted or hidden.